ADR1993/evolutionary-puzzle-twinship/README.md

 ### images.zip

 ZIP file containing 40 JPGs used in the maps_and_stats R script to generate the geminophilia index displayed in Figure 1C in the manuscript and used for regression analysis with twinning rates data.
-The JPGs are scraped from Figure 4 in Fenske and Wang (2023), Tradition and mortality: Evidence from twin infanticide in Africa, Journal of Development Economics, https://doi.org/10.1016/j.jdeveco.2023.103094.
+The JPGs are scraped from Figure 4 in Fenske and Wang (2023).
+Tradition and mortality: Evidence from twin infanticide in Africa.
+Journal of Development Economics. https://doi.org/10.1016/j.jdeveco.2023.103094.

 ### world-administrative-boundaries.zip